BZoennchen/supercollider-book/_build/html/_sources/chapters/misc/terms.md

     THO = 10^{-12} \,\text{W/m}^2.
 \end{equation}

-On other end, the threshold of pain $TOP$ is
+On the other end, the threshold of pain $TOP$ is

 \begin{equation}
     TOP = 10 \,\text{W/m}^2.